JShad30/the_recipe_store/README.md

 ### Python

-The site has been built using the Python based Flask framework (http://flask.pocoo.org/) and is run from the 'run.py' file.
-All the pages are routed from here, and contain the fuctions and logic.
-Python has been used to create the logic within the 'run.py' file (https://www.python.org/).
+The site has been built using the Python based Flask framework (http://flask.pocoo.org/) and is run from the 'run.py' file which is stored in the outer folder.

+Within therecipestore folder, there are four more python files.
+The '__init__.py' file is where the project are configurations variables are stored, including the database.
+The database tables are created within the 'models.py file.
+The data for these are often collected from forms, which are created in 'forms.py'.
+Finally the 'routes.py' file contains all the routing for the templates, and also deals with the collection and display of the information.

+Python has been used to create the logic within the 'run.py', '__init__.py', 'forms.py', 'models.py' and 'routes.py' files (https://www.python.org/).
 The 'jinja template engine' (http://jinja.pocoo.org/) has been used within the html template pages already described.

 ### Data Storage